 He represents the fullness of the lineage of Professor T. Krishnamacharya through the Krishnamacharya Healing and Yoga Foundation (KHYF) as a Yoga Teacher Trainer, and has completed four years of Yoga Therapy Training under the direct tutelage of both TKV Desikachar and his son Kausthub Desikachar.
 He has spent considerable time practicing and studying at the Krishnamacharya Yoga Mandiram in Chennai, India.
 Colin is also a British Wheel of Yoga Diploma Course Tutor.
 Besides contributing to both Yoga Teacher and Therapy trainings, mentoring existing Yoga Teachers and teaching at specific workshops, Colin has considerable focus and experience of Yoga as both an evolutionary practice and also as a therapy.
 He also supports this with ongoing study of ayur-veda in the same tradition.
-Colin runs a British Wheel of Yoga Foundation Course at BoCo Surbiton.
+Colin runs a Teacher Training and Yoga Therapy course at BoCo Surbiton.

 Berenice Wilde has been studying yoga for the last 16 years and qualified in Spring 2008 as a Hatha yoga teacher with the Yoga Academy, which is accredited by the British Wheel of Yoga and the Yoga Alliance.
 She teaches a style of yoga focusing on connecting breath with movement to enhance well-being and joy.
 Students should come away from a class feeling realigned and peaceful.
 If we are kind to ourselves and our bodies amazing things will happen.